Attention: Here be dragons

-TCP stream peer.
+A stream peer that handles TCP connections.
 This object can be used to connect to TCP servers, or also is returned by a TCP server.

 Note: When exporting to Android, make sure to enable the